July 26, 2020

 - Update and Adjust security on an ongoing basis

 Since Risk Assessments are extremely custom, they should be tailored to your company’s situation.
 Most commonly though, a security review, vulnerability and penetration tests and a gap analysis would be performed.
 Other tests can include Wi-Fi, Website tests, and phishing tests.

 Once this is complete, you should be in a position to meet your partners or customers’ requirements and can safely testify that you are compliant and worthy of their business.

 Penalties for Non-Compliance

 Ignoring the request to be compliant by your partners or customers will likely mean lost business.
 Falsely testifying that you are compliant without doing the steps above will open your company up to law suits, future lost business and lost reputation.

-For more information on taking steps to be compliant please visit eSecurity Solutions or contact us at 866-661-6685.
+For more information on taking steps to be compliant contact us or call us at 866-661-6685.